chipsalliance/i3c-core/docs/source/normal_operation.md

 #### Using Static Addresses

-For each I3C target device with a known address and each I2C target device, software will write this address to the [STATIC_ADDRESS](https://github.com/chipsalliance/i3c-core-rdl/blob/main/src/csr/documentation.md#static_addr-field) field  of the respective DAT table entry.
+For each I3C target device with a known address and each I2C target device, software will write this address to the {rdl-docs}`STATIC_ADDRESS <static_addr-field>` field  of the respective DAT table entry.
 For each such DAT entry, the software will:
-* Set the [DEVICE](https://github.com/chipsalliance/i3c-core-rdl/blob/main/src/csr/documentation.md#dev-field) field to indicate the Device’s type
+* Set the {rdl-docs}`DEVICE <dev-field>` field to indicate the Device’s type
-* Set the [DYNAMIC_ADDRESS](https://github.com/chipsalliance/i3c-core-rdl/blob/main/src/csr/documentation.md#dynamic_adr-field) field to indicate the Device’s preferred Dynamic Address
+* Set the {rdl-docs}`DYNAMIC_ADDRESS <dynamic_adr-field>` field to indicate the Device’s preferred Dynamic Address

 After DAT configuration, the software will:
 1. For I3C devices configured with the `SETDASA` CCC: